zybbigpy/TAPW/README.md

-# Tight binding method for Twist Bilayer Graphene
+# Tight Binding Method for Twist Bilayer Graphene

-## Graphene coordinates
+## Graphene Coordinates

 See the notes.